Mogra, Hooghly: Location

 The area is composed of flat alluvial plains that form a part of the Gangetic Delta.
 The high west bank of the tidal Hooghly River is highly industrialised.

 Hansghara, Kola, Gajaghanta, Alikhoja, Amodghata, Shankhanagar and Chak Bansberia form a cluster of census towns on the eastern side of Bansberia and includes Mogra and Bara Khejuria (outgrowth).

 Police station

-The Mogra Police Station has jurisdiction over the Bansberia Municipal area and a part of Chinsurah Mogra CD Block.
+The Mogra Police Station holds a mediocre amount of power in its region.
+Its jurisdiction over the Bansberia Municipal area and a part of Chinsurah Mogra CD Block.

 Education

 Colleges and schools

 The Abacus Institute of Engineering and Management is situated in Mogra.
 The Academy of Technology engineering college is one station away.
 Near the Academy of Technology is a rural library.
 Two government-sponsored rural libraries operate there.

 Sreegopal Banerjee College, a general degree college, was established in 1958.
 The college offers BA (Honours & general), B.Sc.
 (Honours & general) and B.Com.
 (Honours & general) courses.
 It offers honours courses in Bengali, English, Sanskrit, history, philosophy, political science, economics, chemistry, physics, mathematics, botany, zoology and BA (general) and B.Sc. (general) in addition to accountancy honours and B.Com. (general) courses.

 The majority of schools are Narula public school, Pearl Rosary English Medium School (H.S), Mogra Uttam Chandra High School, the Bagati Ram Gopal Ghosh High School, the Elite Public School, the Bimalabala Primary School, S. Saheb Hindi High School, the Pravabati Balika Vidyalaya, the Shib Chandra Girls High School, the Shib Sohagini Junior Basic School, The Tarinisatra High School and Digsui High School.